Why Nehru signed and funded the Indus Waters Treaty that favoured Pakistan

 1. Cold War pressure

 At the time, the United States and Britain were deeply invested in stabilising Pakistan as a Cold War ally against Soviet influence.
-The World Bank (IBRD), pushed by the US and UK, was anything but neutral — it aligned with Western strategic priorities.
+The World Bank (IBRD), under pressure from the US and UK, was anything but neutral — it aligned itself with Western strategic priorities.
 The pressure on India to sign the Indus Waters Treaty and avoid a prolonged water conflict was immense.